Blog

 Your approach to security awareness training should include a frequent push of real-world phishing simulations.
 These should align with your business and/or specific employee roles.

 If you have bookkeeping staff, it’s important to understand the level of risk facing this particular group.
-Bookkeepers often receive emails claiming to be from large accounting and tax software providers such as Intuit.
-These emails will be convincing, sophisticated and micro-targeted.
+Bookkeepers often receive emails claiming to be from extensive accounting and tax software providers such as Intuit.
+These emails will be convincing, sophisticated, and micro-targeted.

 Regular phishing simulations ensure that employees recognize even the smallest red flags within emails.
 This helps staff stay alert to scams and identify malicious links or emails they should not respond to.